disappeerlabs/disappeer/readme.md

 Then run from the command line with:

 	disappeer

-## TOR Configuration
-Your TOR service must be properly configured so that disappeer can proxy through it.
-In your `torrc` file, you must have these two lines uncommented:

-	ControlPort 9051
-	CookieAuthentication 1

-To access tor networking functionality, the user that runs `disappeer` from the command line must first be added to the debian-tor user group.
-After adding this user to the debian-tor group, you may need to restart your tor service or reboot your system.

 ## Unit Test Suite
 As stated above, Disappeer was created using a test-driven development methodology.
 Disappeer's test suite contains over 2400 tests, utilizing Python's built-in `unittest` framework.
 To run the test suite, after installing both the requirements and the project itself, `cd` into `disappeer/disappeer` and run: